wandb/docs/docs/guides/models/walkthrough.md

 ![](/images/models/walkthrough.png)

-In this walkthrough you'll learn how to use Weights & Biases for Model Management.
+In this walkthrough you'll learn how to use W&B for Model Management.
 Track, visualize, and report on the complete production model workflow.

 1. **Model Versioning**: Save and restore every version of your model & learned parameters - organize versions by use case and objective.
 Track training metrics, assign custom metadata, and document rich markdown descriptions of your models.
 2. **Model Lineage:** Track the exact code, hyperparameters, & training dataset used to produce the model.
 Enable model reproducibility.